mosaicnetworks/monetd/docs/monetd_commands.rst

     $ monetd help config build

-    The build subcommand initialises the bare-bones configuration to get started with monetd.
-It uses one of the accounts from the keystore to define a network consisting of a unique node, which is automatically added to the PoA whitelist.
+    Create the configuration for a single-node network.

-    Additionally, all the accounts in [datadir]/keystore are credited with a large amount of tokens in the genesis file.
+    Use the keystore account identified by [moniker] to define a network with a single node.
+All the accounts in [datadir]/keystore are also credited with a large number of tokens in the genesis file.
 This command is mostly used for testing.

-    If the --address flag is omitted, the first non-loopback address for this instance is used.
+If the --address flag is omitted, the first non-loopback address is used.

     Usage:
       monetd config build [moniker] [flags]

     Flags:
-        --address string    IP/hostname of this node (default "192.168.68.130") -h, --help              help for build
+          --address string    IP/hostname of this node (default "192.168.1.3") -h, --help              help for build
           --passfile string   file containing the passphrase

 Pull
 ~~~~

-The ``pull`` subcommand is used to join an existing Monet Toolchain network.
-It
+The ``pull`` subcommand is used to join an existing network.
+It takes the
-takes the address of a running peer, and downloads the following set of files
+address of a running peer, and downloads the following set of files into the
-into the configuration directory [datadir]:
+configuration directory [datadir]:

 - babble/peers.json         : The current validator-set
 - babble/peers.genesis.json : The initial validator-set
 - eth/genesis.json          : The genesis file

-It also builds all of the required configuration files for a Monet Toolchain
+It also builds all the other configuration files required to run a monetd node.
-node.
-If the peer specified does not specify a port, the default gossip port
+If the peer specified does not include a port, the default gossip port (1337) is
-(1337) is used.
+used.

 .. code:: bash

     $ monetd help config pull

-    The pull subcommand is used to join an existing Monet network.
-It takes the
+    The pull subcommand is used to join an existing network.
+It takes the address
-    address of a running node, and downloads the following set of files into the
+    (host:port) of a running node, and downloads the following set of files into the
     configuration directory [datadir]:

     - babble/peers.json         : The current validator-set
     - babble/peers.genesis.json : The initial validator-set
     - eth/genesis.json          : The genesis file

+    Additionally, this command configures the key and network address of the new
+    node.
+The --key flag identifies a keyfile by moniker, which is expected to be in
+    the keystore.
+If --passfile is not specified, the user will be prompted to enter
+    the passphrase manually.
+If the --address flag is omitted, the first
+    non-loopback address is used.

     Usage:
-    monetd config pull [peer] [flags]
+      monetd config pull [host:port] [flags]

+    Examples:
+      monetd config pull "192.168.5.1:8080"

     Flags:
-        --address string    IP/hostname of this node (default "192.168.1.4")
+          --address string    IP/hostname of this node (default "192.168.1.3")
+      -h, --help              help for pull
           --key string        moniker of the key to use for this node (default "node0")
           --passfile string   file containing the passphrase

 Run
 ---

-The ``run`` subcommands starts the Monet Toolchain node running.
-Whilst there
+The ``run`` subcommands starts the monetd node running.
+Whilst there are legacy
-are legacy parameters ``--babble.*`` and ``--eth.*``, we strongly recommend
+parameters ``--babble.*`` and ``--eth.*``, we strongly recommend that they are
-that they are not used.
-The equivalent changes can be made in the configuration
+not used.
+The equivalent changes can be made in the configuration files.
-files.

 .. code:: bash

     $ monetd help run

-    Run a MONET node.
+    Run a node.

-    Start a daemon which acts as a full node on a MONET network.
-All data and
-    configuration are stored under a directory [datadir] controlled by the
-    --datadir flag ($HOME/.monet by default on UNIX systems).
+    Use the --datadir flag (-d) to set the node's data directory ($HOME/.monet by

-    [datadir] must contain a set of files defining the network that this node is
+    default on Linux).
+It should contain a set of files defining the network that
-    attempting to join or create.
-Please refer to monetd config for tools to manage
+    this node is attempting to join or create.
+Please refer to the 'monetd config'
-    this configuration.

-    Further options pertaining to the operation of the node are read from the
+    command to manage this configuration.
+Further options pertaining to the
+    operation of monetd can be specified in a monetd.toml file, within the data
-    [datadir]/monetd.toml file, or overwritten by the following flags.
-The following
+    directory, or overwritten by the following flags:
-    command displays the expected output:

-    monetd config location

     Usage:
       monetd run [flags]

     Flags:
-          --api-listen string           IP:PORT of Monet HTTP API service (default ":8080")
+          --api-listen string           IP:PORT of HTTP API service (default ":8080")
-          --babble.bootstrap            Bootstrap Babble from database
+          --babble.bootstrap            bootstrap Babble from database
-          --babble.cache-size int       Number of items in LRU caches (default 50000)
+          --babble.cache-size int       number of items in LRU caches (default 50000)
-          --babble.heartbeat duration   Heartbeat time milliseconds (time between gossips) (default 500ms)
+          --babble.heartbeat duration   heartbeat timer milliseconds (time between gossips) (default 200ms)
           --babble.listen string        IP:PORT of Babble node (default "192.168.1.3:1337")
-          --babble.max-pool int         Max number of pool connections (default 2)
+          --babble.max-pool int         max number of pool connections (default 2)
-          --babble.sync-limit int       Max number of Events per sync (default 1000)
+          --babble.sync-limit int       max number of Events per sync (default 1000)
           --babble.timeout duration     TCP timeout milliseconds (default 1s)
-          --eth.cache int               Megabytes of memory allocated to internal caching (min 16MB / database forced) (default 128)
+          --eth.cache int               megabytes of memory allocated to internal caching (min 16MB / database forced) (default 128)
       -h, --help                        help for run

     Global Flags:
-      -d, --datadir string   Top-level directory for configuration and data (default "/home/user/.monet")
+      -d, --datadir string   top-level directory for configuration and data (default "/home/martin/.monet")
-          --log string       trace, debug, info, warn, error, fatal, panic (default "debug")
-      -v, --verbose          verbose messages
+      -v, --verbose          verbose output